top of page

 Access to information is no longer the advantage.

-What matters now is how effectively a human can use their mind — especially in moments of uncertainty, complexity, and change.
+What matters now is how effectively a human can use their mind — especially in moments of uncertainty, complexity, responsibility, and change.

 My work focuses on that missing layer.